 Abstract

-Rapid urbanisation is resulting in increasing nocturnal illumination of the world’s coastlines by artificial light at night.
+Rapid urbanisation is resulting in increased nocturnal illumination of the world’s coastlines by artificial light at night.
 Coupled with the transition towards broad spectrum LED lighting rich in short wavelengths that penetrate deeper in seawater, this global social and technological revolution is likely elevating the nighttime exposure of coastal seafloor habitats to light pollution.
-A pivotal question remains unanswered in establishing the likely ecological impacts of rising light pollution in marine ecosystems: Does sufficient light from man-made sources reach the seafloor to stimulate biological responses?
+A pivotal question remains unanswered in establishing the likely ecological impacts of rising light pollution in marine ecosystems: Does sufficient light from anthropogenic sources reach the seafloor to stimulate biological responses?
 Using a combination of mapping, and radiative transfer modelling utilising in situ measurements of optical seawater properties, we quantified artificial light exposure at the sea surface, beneath the sea surface, and at the sea floor of an urbanised temperate estuary bordered by an LED lit city.
 By empirically defining critical thresholds above which blue, green and red artificial light can be considered biologically relevant, we calculated the three-dimensional seafloor area exposed to ecological light pollution across contrasting tidal states and meteorological conditions.
-Up to 76% of the three dimensional seafloor area was exposed to biologically relevant light pollution.
+Up to 76% of the three-dimensional seafloor area was exposed to biologically relevant light pollution.
 Exposure to green wavelengths was highest, while exposure to red wavelengths was nominal.
 Cloud cover increased sea surface exposure to artificial light, which coupled with tidal fluctuations created a highly variable artificial light environment for marine organisms.
 We conclude that globally widespread light pollution from coastal cities results in biologically relevant artificial light exposure on the seafloor of adjacent coastal habitats.
-A comprehensive understanding of the consequences of illuminating seafloor ecosystems is urgently needed.
+A comprehensive understanding of the consequences of illuminating seafloor ecosystems globally is urgently needed.

 Introduction